GLA-Grad/GLA-Grad/README.md

 #### Inference Loop

-The following code presents how the GLA extension is integrated into the waveform generative diffusion models, using the [inference of WaveGrad](https://github.com/lmnt-com/wavegrad) as an example:
+The following code presents how the GLA extension can be simply integrated into the waveform generative diffusion models, using the [inference of WaveGrad](https://github.com/lmnt-com/wavegrad) as an example:

 ```
 for n in range(len(alpha) - 1, -1, -1):